 PEV: How do you think the industry has changed since you first started out?

-PEV: What can fans expect from your debut album, Signals Internalized?
+PEV: What can fans expect from your upcoming instrumental album, Addictive Substance?
 What was the writing process like for this work?

 PEV: With all your traveling, is there one area you wish you could travel around and play that you have not yet?